deanmlittle/chadbuffer/Readme.md

 # chadbuffer

-Ever find yourself needing to put a lot of data onchain really fast but don't feel like doing the work to optimize it?
+Ever have to work on multisigs or cross-chain communications and find yourself having to put a lot of data onchain really fast but you're not really happy with existing solutions and don't feel like doing the work to optimize it?
 Use a chadbuffer!

-Chadbuffer is a Solana program that allows you to manage and manipulate permissioned data buffers on the Solana blockchain with parallel broadcast, optimal instruction size, self-healing state and priority fee support.
+Chadbuffer is a Solana program that allows you to manage and manipulate permissioned data buffers on the Solana blockchain with _parallel broadcast, optimal instruction size, self-healing state and priority fee support_.
 It is also written in highly-performant Rust with inline assembly macros and weighs in at a mere 2.7kb in size!

 ![chadbuffer](chad.png)